S3807720/usap/a2/readme.md

 You have downloaded my kernel, good job!

+Please note, the below instructions are for a Raspberry Pi 4 Model B.

 To begin you must extract the .tar.gz file.
 First make a new directory with '`mkdir install`'.
 And '`ls`' to confirm it's created.